Omarbousfer/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * include capital letters as well

 20) script replace all characters A and c from input to Z and e respectively

+21) script removes all letters c and C from input